raharuu/raharuu.github.io/_posts/2021-05-30-hardreferences1.md

 ---
-title: "What Are Hard References & Reasons to Avoid Them"
+title: What Are Hard References & Reasons to Avoid Them
-description: "Excessive Hard References grind projects to halt with technical debt, poor load times, and decreased productivity."
+description: 'Excessive Hard References grind projects to halt with technical debt, poor load times, and decreased productivity.'
-excerpt: "A hard reference is created when an asset is dependent upon another asset.
-The result is that whenever one asset is loaded..."
+excerpt: A hard reference is created when an asset is dependent upon another asset.
+The result is that whenever one asset is loaded...
 categories:
   - Unreal
 tags: